iblis-ms/conan_gmock/README.md

 conan upload GMock/1.8.0@iblis_ms/stable --all -r=local
 ```
 * To test if it is working correctly.
 Enter to *tests/app* folder.
-* Run Conan.io to link program with Google Benchmark
+* Run Conan.io to link program with GoogleMock
 ```
 conan install --build
 ```